Swift-Squirrel/Docs/v0/Views/Expressions.md

 ## Unescaped raw value expression - \\RawValue(*\<expression\>*)

-Resulted value replace command as is without any escaping.
+Resulted value replaces command as is without any escaping.

 Example for data: